aodihis/sitche/README.md

 ## Usage

-Once the application is running, you can access the URL Site Crawler via the root path `/`.
-Use the web interface to input your desired website URL and explore the crawled links.
+Once the application is running, you can access the URL Site Crawler via `http:\\localhost:5000` Use the web interface to input your desired website URL and explore the crawled links.

 For command-line usage, use the following command to save the crawled URLs as a JSON file: